 One important thing that has been well known, for at least 50 years, is that aluminum wiring can only safely carry approximately 61% of the electrical current that a same sized copper wire can safely carry; thus requiring solid aluminum wiring to be upsized in wire gauge.
 Solid conductor aluminum wiring has a higher coefficient of thermal expansion (thermodynamics) compared to copper.
 From my experience inspecting electrical panels, this very important factor has been often overlooked by some performing past electrical work.
 The breaking strength of aluminum is only 40% of that of copper.

-When electrical current passes through a wire, it heats up.
+When electrical current passes through a wire, the wire heats up and expands slightly.
 The more current to pass through the wire, the warmer it gets and the more the wiring expands.
 As power is turned on and shut off, the wiring expands and then contracts and follows this pattern.
 Each time, the wiring can work its way loose a small amount from wire terminals.
 This is where the coefficient of thermal expansion comes into play.
 At some point, the wiring can become loose enough to allow arcing to occur.
 It is understood how warm a certain wire will get once a certain amount of electrical current passes through it.
 Insulation is installed on the wiring to protect it.

 A 14 gauge (AWG) copper wire can safely carry 15 Amps and a 12 AWG copper wire can safety carry 20 Amps.
 AWG stands for American Wire Gauge.
 We also know that to handle 15 Amps safety, a solid aluminum wire of 12 AWG size would be needed, not 14 AWG.
 Physical wire size increases as its gauge decreases.
 When a higher amount of current passes through a wire, than it is rated to safely carry, it heats up and can become a fire hazard.

 Keep in mind that a home inspector can see very little of a home’s wiring.
-Normally, the only wiring we can see are the ends of the wiring exposed in the electrical panel.
-We can not see what is installed in the home’s walls and ceilings, behind insulation, or at the receptacles, junctions, and switches.
-If solid aluminum wiring is observed, a home inspector should report this and call it out for further evaluation by a licensed and qualified electrician.
+If solid aluminum wiring is observed, a home inspector should report this and call it out for further evaluation by a qualified electrician.
 One remedy would be removal of the home’s aluminum wiring, although there are some approved repair methods in certain circumstances.
-A licensed and qualified electrician should make this decision.
+A qualified electrician should make this decision.